-Caring for the elderly is a unique and rewarding field to work in, not least because it offers a sense of reward, doing something worthwhile and a personal achievement at the end of each day.
-Many staff will testify that building relationships with elderly clients in order to support and help them in everyday life is what makes elderly care jobs a gratifying experience.
+Caring for older people is a unique and rewarding field to work in, not least because it offers a sense of reward, doing something worthwhile and a personal achievement at the end of each day.
+Many staff will testify that building relationships with older clients to support and help them in everyday life is what makes home care jobs such a gratifying experience.

-The duties and responsibilities of a care worker for the elderly are extensive and varied, which means no two days are ever the same.
-It is a wide-ranging role, as demonstrated by the range of services we provide at Prestige Nursing + Care, such as Companion Care or Personal Care and Support.
+The duties and responsibilities of a care worker for the older generation are extensive and varied, which means no two days are ever the same.
+It is a wide-ranging role, as demonstrated by the range of services we provide at Prestige Nursing & Care, such as Companion Care or Personal Care and Support.

-What qualifications do I need to be a carer?
+What qualifications and training do I need to be a carer?

 Becoming a carer doesn’t require too many formal qualifications.
 There are a variety of training options, including college courses, which are available to provide you with the skills needed for becoming a carer for the elderly.
 Taking college courses often opens the door to more opportunities to receive formal certifications in care work, such as a National Vocational Qualification (NVQ).